FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 1. **[Visual Studio Code](https://code.visualstudio.com/)**
 2. A file with an HTML extension
-3. An handful of HTML elements that are common to all webpages
+3. A handful of HTML elements that are common to all webpages

 ---